openedx/edx-documentation/en_us/course_authors/source/getting_started/CA_get_started_Studio.rst

 ****************************************************

 If your organization has an agreement with edX and approval to do so, you can develop courses to run on the edx.org website.
-Only edX staff members can create courses to run on edx.org.

 .. note:: Contact your partner manager directly to discuss your schedule and other requirements for creating an edx.org course.
 The **Email staff to